ellaism/meta/README.md

 This is the project management repo for Ellaism.
 You can use this repo to find volunteer opportunities or to request fundings for your Ellaism-related project.

+If you would like to help managing issues, wikis and [kanbans](https://github.com/ellaism/meta/projects) for Ellaism, please let us know by creating a new issue in this repository.
+We will then add you to the `project-managers` team.
+While you are there, remember to follow [our Github organization rules](./github.md).

 ## Github Organization Rules

-We have some basic rules for this Github organization and please feel free to request to become a member.
+We have some basic rules for this Github organization and please feel free to request to become a member as a developer or as a project manager.
 Find more information [here](./github.md).

 ## Financial Reports